mimnetto/mimnetto.github.io/README.md

   * I could get it to console.log when it reached the bottom of the page but it would not stop loading the Villagers.
 I eventually had to admit defeat.
 * Sorting by species
   * I tried to make buttons that would split() the villagers by species but I could only get them to console.log on click and it logged them five times every click.
+* Birthday App
+  * I originally wanted to make an app that let the user search a date to find the Villagers who had a birthday on that date but I could not get the API to call by date.

 ### Wins!